sarasustelosantos/bootcamp_group/README.md

 # Project Title: Predictive Churn Tool - Telecom Operator

 ## Overview
-This repository contains a series of Jupyter notebooks that document the various stages of data analysis and predictive modeling used to understand and predict churn from the Telecom company.
+This repository contains a series of Jupyter notebooks (Python language) that document the various stages of data analysis and predictive modeling used to understand and predict churn from the Telecom company.
 Each notebook focuses on a specific phase of the project, from data collection and exploration to advanced modeling techniques.
+This repository is organised as follows:
+- OLD: contains old files
+- data: contains all the raw and processed data
+- docs: contains documents used by the team members during the work
+- outputs: contains files outputed during the project
+- powerbi: contains the Power BI file used for exploration
+- notebooks (.ipynb): named with a numerical preffix translating the logical order of the work
+- requirements.txt: necessary Python libraries to run the notebooks.

 ## Notebooks